TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 20/2 Kings 20.18.md

 ---

-And of thy sons that shall issue from thee, whom thou shalt beget, shall they take away; and they shall be eunuchs in the palace of the king of Babylon.
+'Of your sons who shall issue from you, whom you shall father, shall they take away; and they shall be eunuchs in the palace of the king of Babylon.'"